 Assessment is continuous over the first two days with a passage required to be undertaken in the dark as part of the course.
-The Instructor will brief students on advanced navigational techniques with students having the opportunity to demonstrate they can apply the techniques during a night exercise.
-Other aspects from the syllabus include; boat handling, passage making and responsibility as skipper, pilotage, meteorology, rules of the road, emergency situations, night cruising.
+The instructor will brief students on advanced navigational techniques with students having the opportunity to demonstrate they can apply the techniques during a night exercise. other aspects from the syllabus include; boat handling, passage making and responsibility as skipper, pilotage, meteorology, rules of the road, emergency situations and night cruising.

 During the morning of the exam day instruction can be tailored to needs of the candidate and may include practical or theory input.
 With exam starting in the afternoon we anticipate polishing the edges rather than teaching new topics.
-Candidates may just want to revise or practice on their own using centre's RIB.
-The RIB hire (and fuel) for the exam is included in this cost.
-We also arrange an examiner.
+Candidates may just want to revise or practice on their own using Centre RIBs.
+The RIB hire and fuel for the exam in included in this cost.
+We also arrange the examiner.

-Candidates should be competent to the standard of the Intermediate Powerboat Certificate with a thorough knowledge of the navigation and chart work to the level of Coastal Skipper/RYA Yachtmaster Shorebased certificate.
+Candidates should be competent to the standard of the Intermediate Powerboat certificate with a through knowledge of the navigation and chart work to the level of Coastal Skipper/RYA Yachtmaster Shorebased certificate.

-If you have successfully completed the RYA Advanced Powerboat course the sea time required for exam is 20 days, 2 days as skipper, 400 miles, 12 night hours.
+2 years' relevant experience including night pilotage.
+As a guide 30 days, 2 as Day Skipper, 800 miles, 12 night hours.
+If you complete the RYA Advanced Powerboat course certificate the sea time is reduced to 20 days, 2 as Day Skipper, 400 miles, 12 night hours.